simgrid/simgrid/docs/source/community.rst

 difficult to write new algorithms and difficult to understand, debug, and modify the existing ones.
 We need a clean API to express the model-checking algorithms in a form which is closer to the text-book/paper description.
-This API must be exposed in a a language which is more adequate to this task.
+This API must be exposed in a language which is more adequate to this task.

 Tasks: